-An animals experience of focusing must result in a feeling similar to ours –, of being an active subject doing things to objects.
+An animals experience of focusing must result in a feeling similar to ours – of being an active subject doing something to, with, or at an object.

-But throughout evolution, going broadband has been their natural way to switch off, stop doing everything and be still and receptive for a moment.
+But throughout evolution, the panoramic mode has been their natural way to switch off, stop doing everything and be still and receptive for a moment.
 It evolved because it is the most direct connection with the outside world.
 And for animals, this is indirectly a constant reminder of how it feels to be still inside, now, and connected with everything around them.

 So i believe, in the few moments animals have, when they can just doze and don't need to fight for survival, they are far more practised than we are, and much more able to turn off and just be, and feel their bodies warmth and reality.
 It's a habit, an habitual rut which animals have.
 And this inner sense of self sufficiency in their own bodies, gives them an underlying background sense of peace in and with the world.

 This is obviously all only guesswork, ... but it all suggests animals have an ego identity based in their individual internal bodies; a state of integration and connection with the world outside; and a social sense of bonding and belonging, far deeper than our human ideas on social confirmation.
 It's all very different to how humans sense their self-identity and the world around them.